ClickHouse/ClickHouse/docs/en/operations/configuration-files.md

 Substitutions can also be performed from ZooKeeper.
 To do this, specify the attribute `from_zk = "/path/to/node"`.
 The element value is replaced with the contents of the node at `/path/to/node` in ZooKeeper.
 You can also put an entire XML subtree on the ZooKeeper node, and it will be fully inserted into the source element.

+If you want to merge substitution content with existing configuration instead of append you can use attribute `merge="true`, for example: `<include from_zk="/some_path" merge="true">`.
+In this case existing configuration will be merged with content from substituion and existing configuration settings will be replaced with values from substituion.

 ## Encrypting and Hiding Configuration {#encryption}

 You can use symmetric encryption to encrypt a configuration element, for example, a plaintext password or private key.
 To do so, first configure the [encryption codec](../sql-reference/statements/create/table.md#encryption-codecs), then add attribute `encrypted_by` with the name of the encryption codec as value to the element to encrypt.